adamzvolanek/DevRackDocs/radarr.md

 - [ ] DVD-R
 - [ ] DVD

-Select 'Save'.
+Give HEVC a score of +10, x264 a score of +5, and select 'Save'.

-Modify 'SD' by renaming it to 'Ultra-HD', check the "Upgrades Allowed" box, select "Upgrade Until Quality" to be 'Bluray-2160p', and select the "Language" to be 'English'.
+Modify 'Ultra-HD', check the "Upgrades Allowed" box, select "Upgrade Until Quality" to be 'Bluray-2160p', and select the "Language" to be 'English'.
 Verify the following qualifies are selected and de-selected:

 - [ ] Raw-HD
 - [ ] BR-DISK